Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > Employer Duty of Care QLD

 Employers can be prosecuted when they fail to meet the requirements outlined in their applicable industry code of practice.

-When your employer fails to fulfil their legal responsibility, and you suffer a serious injury that impacts your earning capacity, you can claim WorkCover insurance benefits such as:
+When your employer fails to fulfil their legal responsibility, and you suffer an injury that impacts your earning capacity, you may qualify for WorkCover insurance benefits such as:

 Your work injury damages can include compensation for the following: